Poor paint adhesion refers to a situation where the paint coating doesn’t adhere properly to a surface and is easily removed from it.

 You must clean the surface with warm soapy water to remove dust and dirt before painting over it.
 If the surface has stubborn stains or sticky residue, use a scraper or solvent-based cleaner to remove them.

 Ensure to properly dry the surface before painting over it.

 2. Sealed Surface

-- Glossy surface: If the surface is shiny or reflective, it has been sealed.
-Sealer coats often have a glossy appearance.
+- Inspect the Surface.
+If the surface finish is shiny or reflective, it’s sealed.

-- Scrape it: If you can see a glossy film on the scraper, it means there is a sealer in place.
+- Scrape the Finish.
+If you see glossy film on the scraper, the surface is sealed.

 The only way to fix this is to use the right type of paint.

 Paint doesn’t adhere over a wet surface as the moisture prevents it from penetrating, adhering, or drying.
 The wood moisture levels must be lower than 12% for paint to adhere over it.

 Moisture fills the surface pores, so paint can’t penetrate the pores and won’t adhere.
 Water-based paints are mostly affected by surface moisture as the high amount of moisture (or water) will over-thin the paint.

 You must dry the surface before applying a paint coating.
 To do so, use a hairdryer, increase the air circulation, or expose the surface to sunlight.

 If the surface is affected by a water leak, spills, or constant water exposure, you must find and fix the issue and prevent the surface from getting exposed to water before applying paint.

 Paint won’t adhere or dry properly if the ambient temperature is lower than 50°F (10°C) and the humidity levels are higher than 50%.